Muş Plain

-Etymology

-According to a rumor, the name Muş was given to the city by one of the Hebrew tribes who escaped from the Assyrians and came to the Muş region.
-As a matter of fact, in the 1914 Bitlis Province Salname, it was claimed that the name Muş came from the Hebrew word "Muşa", which means "Wetland fertile and pasture".
-The fact that the Muş has a lush and wet plain since history shows that this rumor is not entirely unfounded, but is based on a relatively specific fact.

 Geology and geomorphology

 Muş plain is the second largest plain in the Eastern Anatolia region after Iğdır Plain.
 The plain is surrounded by Şerafettin, Otluk Mountains and Yakupağa Mountains, which have a northeast southwest extension.
 Between these two mountain ranges, the Murat river enters the plain.
 The plain is surrounded by Karaçavuş Mountains and Bitlis Mountains from the south.
 The Karasu river, which comes out of the foothills of Mount Süphan, crosses the plain in the middle and merges with the Murat River near the western part.

 Flora

 A representative plant species of Muş province is Tulipa aleppensis, which is only found on cultivated land.